nfagerlund/temp-r-n-p/r_n_p_intro.md

 If this works for you, then it works!
 You might not need roles and profiles.
 But most people find direct building gets difficult to understand and maintain over time.

+## Next steps

+Now that you understand what the roles and profiles method is, you can learn how to use it with [a simple (but not oversimplified) example workflow.][example]